tiny-pilot/tinypilot/README.md

 ## Security considerations

-TinyPilot does not support authentication.
+TinyPilot does not support authentication or transport-level encryption.
 You should only use TinyPilot on networks that you trust.
 Anyone who accesses the TinyPilot URL can shutdown or restart your Pi and type arbitrary commands into the device to which your Pi is connected.

+To use TinyPilot on untrusted networks, you can upgrade to [TinyPilot Pro](https://tinypilotkvm.com/product/tinypilot-pro), which adds password-based authentication and TLS for end-to-end encryption.

-If you need authentication, the simplest solution would be to adjust your Nginx configuration (included by default with the installation) to require [HTTP Basic Authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).
+As a free alternative, you can adjust your Nginx configuration (included by default with the installation) to require [HTTP Basic Authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/) and add a self-signed TLS certificate.

 ## Support